determined-ai/determined/docs/setup-cluster/k8s/helm-commands.rst

 ****************************

-For specific configuration details related to AMD ROCm GPUs, including how to set up resource pools and configure experiments, see our :ref:`guide on Configuring Kubernetes for ROCm GPUs
+For specific configuration details related to AMD ROCm GPUs, including how to set up resource pools and configure experiments, see our :ref:`guide on Configuring Kubernetes for AMD ROCm GPUs
 <rocm-config-k8s>`.

 **************************************